kimberleejohnson/Sprint-Challenge-Applied-Javascript/README.md

 ![Working Sprint Challenge Gif](./Sprint-Challenge.gif 'Example of working project')

 In meeting the minimum viable product (MVP) specifications listed below, you should have a console full of correct responses to the problems given.

-## Self-Study Questions

-Demonstrate your understanding of this week's concepts by answering the following free-form questions.

-Edit this document to include your answers after each question.
-Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the DOM?

-2. What is an event?

-3. What is an event listener?

-4. Why would we convert a NodeList into an Array?

-5. What is a component?

 ### Git Set up